spotify/apollo/apollo-entity/README.md

 from a `ByteString` which is the payload type Apollo works with.

 At this point, you'll start writing some custom middlewares using something like Jackson.
-This library contains exactly those middlewares, ready to use directly with your routes.
+This library contains exactly those middleware, ready to use directly with your routes.

 ## Getting started